USAFA-ECE/ece281-book/book/ICE/ICE3.md

 ## Test design

-We already have a completed `halfAdder_tb.vhd` file, which is awesome, because it means we can test our system at multiple layers!
+We already have a completed `full_adder_tb.vhd` file, which is awesome, because it means we can test our system at multiple layers!

 Your job is to complete the `top_basys3_tb.vhd` file and test the system as a whole.